BenAcord/AutoRpt/templates/training/pen-200-lab/report/00-execsummary.md

 ## Introduction

-The Offensive Security Exam penetration test report contains all efforts that were conducted in order to pass the Offensive Security exam.
-This report will be graded from a standpoint of correctness and fullness to all aspects of the exam.
+The Offensive Security lab penetration test report contains all efforts that were conducted in order to complete the Offensive Security course.
+This report will be graded from a standpoint of correctness and fullness to all aspects of the lab.
 The purpose of this report is to ensure that the student has a full understanding of penetration testing methodologies as well as the technical knowledge to pass the qualifications for the Offensive Security Certified Professional.

 ## Objective

-The objective of this assessment is to perform an internal penetration test against the Offensive Security Exam network.
+The objective of this assessment is to perform an internal penetration test against the Offensive Security lab network.
 The student is tasked with following methodical approach in obtaining access to the objective goals.
 This test should simulate an actual penetration test and how you would start from beginning to end, including the overall report.

 An example page has already been created for you at the latter portions of this document that should give you ample information on what is expected to pass this course.
 Use the sample report as a guideline to get you through the reporting.